Can I get financial help with driving lessons?

 The following places are good places to search to see if you are entitled to funding as a carer for driving lessons:

 • Carers Assessment.
-Your local social services may provide you with funding to learn to drive if you can show that this would greatly benefit the person you care for.
+Your local social services may provide you with funding to learn to drive if you can show that this would greatly benefit the person you care for, but this will depend on where you live.

 • Turn2Us.
 The Turn2Us website provides information on financial support for carers across the UK.
-To find out the funding available for you for driving lessons, search here or contact them directly.
+To find out the funding available for you for driving lessons, search the Turn2Us website here or contact them directly.

-If so, you may be able to apply for funding from the following:
+If you are leaving care and need financial help learning to drive, you may be able to apply for funding from the following:

 None of the above applies to me.
 What can I do?